Wujiaochang: Businesses

 There are many businesses in Wujiaochang, such as the Wanda Plaza, Bailian Youyicheng Shopping Mall, Suning Electrical Appliances Market, Hopson One and Paris Spring, which makes Wujiaochang a fantastic shopping destination.
-There are also some hotels nearby.
+In the 2000s, the central roundabout was renovated to contain an underground plaza that directly connects to all five streets and multiple aboveground and underground shopping malls at each street corner.
+It is possible to walk between Wujiaochang station and Jiangwan Stadium station on Line 10 of the Shanghai Metro without exiting the complex.